cypherpunk-academy/2064/en/023_1913_Bullying.md

 It's in the world now.
 That's good ... and again not ..."

-Hilde: "Again not either?"
+Hilde: "Again, not either?"

-Wilhelm: "Yes, again not."
+Wilhelm: "Yes, again, not."
 He closed his eyes.
-At that moment a messenger approached from behind and asked with a confidential voice: "Hilde Brandenburg?
+At that moment, a messenger approached from behind and asked with a soft voice: "Hilde Brandenburg?

 Hilde: "That's me."